seb722x/NestJS-Pg-auth-roles-API/README.md

 instructions
-1. create an account
+1. execute seed
-2. create a role
+2. you can create a new account or use any existing
-3. assign a role to the previous account with the id and the name of the role previosly created
+3. logIn and use the uuid
-4. use jwt token with the role
+4. assign-role with uuid (admin)
+5. login again and take jwt
+6. use it in refreshJWT bearer token or in jwttoken (just admin role)